mgamboa/vm_creation/README.md

 • include example of Virtual Machine Creation and remove
 * Include script to create Project Structure as follow
-• this is the structure would be with the script project
+• this is the structure would be with the ansible_project_creation.sh script
+   use:
+     ansible_project_creation.sh  <Project_Name>

+this will be create the following structure
 ```  bash
 <Project Name>
 ├── ansible.cfg